yyx990803/zoomerang/README.md

 Now when you click on `#my-image`, it will... of course, zoom in.
 When you click again, it will zoom back out to its original place. (get it?)

-This is largely inspired by [Medium](http://medium.com)'s avatar zoom in effect, with improvements (you can resize / scroll the page and it still works).
+This is largely inspired by [Medium](http://medium.com)'s avatar zoom in effect, with improvements (you can resize / scroll the page when it's zoomed in and it still works).

 ## Caveats